ippas/ifpan-kinga-dieta/README.md

 # ifpan-kinga-dieta
 Influence of maternal diet on ofspring gene expression in rat brain (PFC, hippocampus)

+## Method:

+All samples were checked for quality with fastQC v0.11.8 and aligned to a rat reference genome (rn6 from Ensembl database) with hisat2 2.1.0.
+Cufflinks v 2.2.1 package and GTF from the Ensembl gene database were used to quantify (cuffquant) and normalize (cuffnorm) transcripts to fpkms (Fragments Per Kilobase of transcript per Million fragments mapped).
+All statisical analyses were performed with R software v3.4.
+Statistical significance was tested using ANOVA on log2(1 + x) values with false discovery rate adjustment.
+For post-hoc analysis, pairwise t-tests with Bonferroni corrections were performed. "p" and "fdr" values < 0.05 were considered statistically significant

 ## SAMPLE LIST:
 [full sample list here](sample-list.tsv)
 80 rat brain samples